When we stop responding and releasing normal insulin amounts after consuming foods with fats, carbs, and sugar, that may mean we have diabetes.

 Eliminating dairy products and conventional cow’s milk is recommended for those with type 1 diabetes.
 Dairy is a good food to balance blood glucose if it is from A2 cows, goats, and sheep.

 However, we need to avoid other forms of dairy.
-The A1 casein made by conventional cows can trigger an immune response which is similar to gluten and harm our body.
+The A1 casein made by conventional cows can trigger an immune response that is similar to gluten and harm our body.
 Buy only organic and raw products which come from pasture-raised animals.

 GMO canola, corn, and soy have been connected to liver and kidney disease and can promote diabetes.
 Bear in mind to remove all packed foods and GMO foods from the diet.
-Choose products which are labeled GMO –free or organic.
+Choose products that are labeled GMO –free or organic.